twatter-soen341/Twatter/Features.md

 2) Meme platform (Would need to be careful not to bust the 512MB of cloud storage)

 ### Tarek
-3) Temporary tweets (like snapchat or instagram with stories)
+3) Temporary tweets (like Snapchat or Instagram with stories)
 4) matching feature ( based on interest, tweets content, etc we can match people or recommend them )

 ### Dean